 - In June 2021, GS Caltex announced the introduction of the "Kixx EV" lubricant for electric vehicles.
 It offers a range of products that includes E-Thermal fluid and E-Transmission fluid designed to enhance electric vehicles' efficiency and protect essential components.

-- In June 2021, Stellantis and Total Energies entered into a partnership in which Stellantis, the world's leading automaker and a mobility provider, will be using a charging station network operated by TotalEnergies in Paris for its car-sharing activity.
+- In June 2021, Stellantis and Total Energies entered into a partnership in which Stellantis, the world's leading automaker and mobility provider, will be using a charging station network operated by TotalEnergies in Paris for its car-sharing activity.

 - In August 2020, the Fuchs group launched the BluEV product line for electric vehicles.
 The product categories include FUCHS BluEV MotorGrease-grease products for electric motors, FUCHS BluEV DriveFluid-transmission oils in electric and hybrid drives, and FUCHS BluEV ThermalFluid-dielectric heat transfer media for automotive applications.

-- In January 2020, Total Energies announced a collaboration with French automotive manufacturers PSA to create a joint venture, ACC.
+- In January 2020, Total Energies announced a collaboration with French automotive manufacturer PSA to create a joint venture, ACC.
 This joint venture is formed to develop and manufacture high-performance batteries for electric vehicles from 2023.